Reliable Studies Agree: An Alcohol A Day Shrinks The Brain

 • Moderate drinkers showed triple the risk of hippocampal atrophy compared to abstainers

-• Even light drinkers demonstrated increased risk of hippocampal atrophy
+• Even light drinkers demonstrated an increased risk of hippocampal atrophy

 • Higher consumption correlated with reduced white matter integrity